 - ✓ Variables and assignments

 - ✓ Strings (indexing and concatenation)

 - ✓ Data representation (ASCII/Unicode)

 - ✓ How to use the ord, chr and print built-in functions

 Log your thoughts.
-Suggest ways by which this task could be altered to make it either more challenging or less challenging for a LCCS student to complete?
+Suggest ways by which this task could be altered to make it either more challenging or less challenging to complete?

 String Methods